Updated: Nov 21

-Once the inflammation has subsided, you can apply heat to the affected area to help restore flexibility, relieve muscle cramping, reduce arthritic symptoms, and most of all, to increase the rate of healing by increasing blood-flow to the area.
+Once inflammation has diminished, heat therapy can be applied to the affected area to enhance flexibility, alleviate muscle cramps, reduce arthritic symptoms, and accelerate healing by increasing blood flow.

-Application of Heat: For a minor, superficial injury you will want to use heat therapy for 10 to 20 minutes.
-For chronic injuries, you may need to apply heat therapy for 20 to 35 minutes.
+Heat Application: For minor, superficial injuries, apply heat therapy for 10 to 20 minutes.
+For chronic injuries, heat therapy may need to be applied for 20 to 35 minutes.

-The effectiveness of heat therapy varies from individual to individual.
-Each person needs to experiment to determine which heat therapy is best suited to their condition.
-There are two primary types of heat therapy we recommend, moist heat and dry heat.
+The efficacy of heat therapy differs between individuals.
+Each person should experiment to determine the most suitable heat therapy for their condition.
+We recommend two primary types of heat therapy: moist heat and dry heat.

-Moist heat therapy includes hot baths, heated whirlpools, hot packs, or hot moist towels.
-Many people feel they get better depth of penetration with moist heat.
+Moist Heat: Moist heat therapy encompasses hot baths, heated whirlpools, hot packs, or hot moist towels.
+Many users report better depth of penetration with moist heat.

 The Moist Towel Treatment

-Dampen an old, clean towel (towels may discolor with this process).
+Dampen an old, clean towel (note that towels may discolor during this process).

 Heat the moist towel in a microwave for one minute.
-Then check the temperature of the towel and heat for another 30 seconds to a minute if necessary.
+Check the temperature and heat for another 30 seconds to a minute if necessary.

-Carefully remove the moist towel (don't give yourself a steam burn) and wrap the hot towel with a dry towel (to prevent burns and to retain the heat), and then apply the towel to the affected area until the muscles relax.
+Carefully remove the moist towel (avoid steam burns) and wrap it with a dry towel (to prevent burns and retain heat).
+Apply the wrapped towel to the affected area until the muscles relax.

 Epsom Salt Bath

-Mix 2 cups of Epsom salts in the hot water.
-Soak in the bath and let the Epsom Salts do their magic.
+To prepare an Epsom salt bath, mix 2 cups of Epsom salts in hot water.
+Immerse yourself in the bath and let the Epsom salts work their magic.

 Using Epsom Salts Locally

-Fill a bucket of hot water, add one cup of Epsom salts, and soak your sore feet.
+To soothe sore feet, fill a bucket with hot water, add one cup of Epsom salts, and soak your feet.

-Soak a cloth in Epsom salt water, wring it out, and place it over a sore or painful area.
-Now wrap a tensor bandage or towel around everything to keep the heat in, and to hold the Epsom-salt-soaked towel in place!
+Alternatively, soak a cloth in Epsom salt water, wring it out, and place it over a sore or painful area.
+Wrap a tensor bandage or towel around the area to retain heat and hold the Epsom-salt-soaked cloth in place.

-Heat, when used at the right time can be very effective!
+When used at the appropriate time, heat therapy can be highly effective!

-Dry heat therapy includes dry saunas, electric heating pads, and heat lamps.
-These can be very effective forms of heat therapy but they can also dehydrate the individual, so remember to drink lots of fluids when you use dry heat therapy.
+Dry heat therapy options include dry saunas, electric heating pads, and heat lamps.
+These can be highly effective forms of heat therapy, but they may also lead to dehydration.
+Be sure to drink plenty of fluids when using dry heat therapy.